vradarserver/vrs/Plugin.Vatsim/Readme.md

 The plugin comes with two example geofenced feeds - one for the UK and Ireland and another for Heathrow airport.

+## Aircraft Details

+There are a couple of fields that hold information specific to VATSIM aircraft.
+These can be added to the aircraft detail panel and aircraft list display via `Menu`|`Options` in the browser.

+**User Tag**: Shows the pilot's CID and name.

+**Notes**: Shows the route and remarks from the filed flight plan.

 ## Caveats
 VATSIM feeds cannot be recorded by the BaseStation Database writer, so you cannot generate reports on VATSIM feeds.